Top C# Interview Questions

 C#Exception HandlingError Management

 Exception handling in C# uses `try`, `catch`, `finally`, and `throw` to handle runtime errors gracefully.
+Example:

 try {